The Classical Herbalist

 Finally, Module 02 finishes with an examination of major materia medicas through Chinese history, discussing when and what changes happened, and the significance it has had on the contemporary study of herbs today.

 Module 03: Examining Classical Formulas

 Module 03 provides and in depth look at formulas recorded by the father of clinical herbalism, Zhang Zhongjing.
 Beginning with the Shanghan Lun Preface, and followed by an overview of the Shanghan Lun & the Six Divisions, students will walk through the Shanghan Lun in depth and garner both understanding and historical perspective.
-Module 03 offers an exhaustive examination of the single herbs and formulas in the Shanghan Lun and the Jin Kui Yao Lue, to grasp the importance of flavor and nature in herbal selection and formula modification.
-This module aims to remove the mystery of some of the most important formulas in clinical practice.
+Module 03 offers an exhaustive examination of the single herbs and formulas in the Shanghan Lun and the Jin Kui Yao Lue, to grasp the importance of flavor and nature in herbal selection and formula modification, and remove the mystery of some of the most important formulas in clinical practice.

-Module 05 wraps up our in depth course with a discussion on the history and changing perspectives in China over the last 250 years that have led to the action and chemical-component focus predominant in herbal medicine today, and a push to return to a classically based paradigm.
+Our in depth course wraps up with a discussion on the history and changing perspectives in China over the last 250 years that have led to the action and chemical-component focus predominant in herbal medicine today, and a push to return to a classically based paradigm.